ujjwalguptaofficial/osnft-doc/docs/nftomics/use.md

 * no of issues opened/closed
 * community growth
 * usage of project
-* no of commits - how creators is determined
+* no of commits - how creators are determined to work on the project.
 * features being added in the project

 The growth is not limited to above mentioned attributes but there can be more.